Red planet and 'blood moon' pair up to dazzle skygazers

-The longest "blood moon" eclipse this century will coincide with Mars' closest approach in 15 years to offer skygazers a thrilling astronomical double bill on Friday, astronomers say.
+The longest "blood moon" eclipse this century will coincide with Mars' closest approach in 15 years on Friday to offer skygazers a thrilling astronomical double bill.

+Viewers will need no protective eye gear to observe the spectacle -- unlike when watching solar eclipse.

+"All you have to do is... go outside!" the Royal Astronomical Society in London advises.

 For about half the world, the moon will be partly or fully in Earth's shadow from 1714 to 2328 GMT -- six hours and 14 minutes in all.